-Enter the input attenuation settings listed in Table 4-5 and verify that the proper LEDs illuminate on the Front End Troubleshooting board according to Table 4-5.
-Note that the 6 dB and 16 dB attenuator settings are only available on analyzers with Option FSA, Fine Step Attenuator.
+Press AMPTD, Attenuation 6 dB and verify the 6 dB Step LED DS17 is illuminated.
+Enter the input attenuation settings found in Table 4-5 and verify the proper LED's illuminate on the Front End Troubleshooting board according to Table 4-5.